Last Updated on March 7, 2022

 I recalled her stories about waking up in the morning and just looking up on the ceiling, asking herself if she took the right path.

 But she just told me that she never wanted to look back and see herself as a quitter.

 Then she told a story about her colleague and mentioned two things that changed my outlook a little.
-First is to take your stress into perspective, and the second is to never underestimate the burden of others.
+The first is to take your stress into perspective, and the second is never to underestimate the burden of others.

 Taking stress into perspective is looking into the bigger picture.
 We can never compare the world’s suffering relative to our own.
 Because if we do, we will see just how insignificant it is.